flexa-markup-language/bml/README.md

 # The BPS Data Serialization Language

-BPS is a key-value data handling structure.
-It allows to manipulate data in several types, even arrays.
+BPS is a key-value data serialization language.
+It allows to manipulate data in several types.

 ## Guides and Documentation